 \section{$3$-atoms and topological classification}

-In this appendix we will introduce the notion of $3$-atom as in \cite{F1}, show how to construct an Arnold fluid in an arbitrary $3$-atom and discuss the topological classification of the moduli of Morse-Bott Arnold fluids.
+In this appendix, we introduce the notion of $3$-atom as in \cite{F1}, show how to construct an Arnold flow on an arbitrary $3$-atom and discuss the topological classification of the moduli of Morse-Bott Arnold flows.

 Given a non-vanishing vector field with a Morse-Bott integral $F$, we denote by $L$ a critical level set of $F$.
 We are now in the general case and a single critical level set can have more than one critical circle.
-An example is given by the level set of the height function in Figure \ref{fig:emb}, where the cyllinders of the boundary components of $\Sigma_0$ merge.
+An example is given by the level set of the height function in Figure \ref{fig:emb}, where the cylinders of the boundary components of $\Sigma_0$ merge.
 The level set in the total space $\Sigma_0 \times S^1$ is Figure \ref{fig:double8} times a circle.

-We consider a neighborhood $U(L)$ of $L$ foliated by the function: that is $F^{-1}(c-\varepsilon,c+\varepsilon)$ where $f(L)=c$.
-We call the topological resulting foliation a three atom.
+We consider a neighborhood $U(L)$ of $L$ foliated by the function: that is $F^{-1}([c-\varepsilon,c+\varepsilon])$ where $f(L)=c$.
+We call the space $F^{-1}([c-\varepsilon,c+\varepsilon])$ together with the foliation by level sets a three-atom.
 Originally, these are considered up to diffeomorphism preserving the foliation and the orientation induced by the flow in the possibly existing critical circles.

-In turns out that the topological classification of three atoms depends on the classification of two atoms.
-A two atom is the neighborhood of a singular level set of a Morse function in a surface.
-That is, again, $U(L') =f^{-1}(c-\varepsilon,c+\varepsilon)$ where $f$ is a Morse function in a surface and $L'$ a critical level set of $f$.
-The classification of three atoms is then the following.
-A three atom is always of the form $P^2 \times S^1$ or $P^2 \tilde \times S^1$.
-Here $P^2$ denotes some two atom, and the second case is a twisted product that denotes the mapping torus by certain involution $\tau : P^2 \rightarrow P^2$ which preserves the Morse function $f$ inducing the foliation in $P^2$.
-Denote by $\pi: U(L) \rightarrow P^2$ the projection to the zero section $P^2$.
-It follows from the description of an arbitrary three atom that $\pi^*f$ is always a well defined Morse-Bott function.
-The blocks $I, III$ and $IV$ presented in \ref{ssec:blocks2} are the $3$-atoms in the case where the Bernoulli function only has a single critical circle in the critical level set.
-Blocks $II$ and $V$ are introduced to take into the account the case of critical surfaces.
+It turns out that the topological classification of three-atoms depends on the classification of two-atoms.
+A two-atom is the neighborhood of a singular level set of a Morse function on a surface.
+That is, again, $U(L') =f^{-1}([c-\varepsilon,c+\varepsilon])$ where $f$ is a Morse function in a surface and $L'$ a critical level set of $f$.
+The classification of three-atoms is then the following.
+A three-atom is always of the form $P^2 \times S^1$ or $P^2 \tilde \times S^1$.
+Here $P^2$ denotes some two-atom, and the second case is a twisted product that denotes the mapping torus by certain involution $\tau : P^2 \rightarrow P^2$ which preserves the Morse function $f$ inducing the foliation in $P^2$.
+It follows from the description of an arbitrary three-atom that $f$ glues well with the image of $f$ by the gluing diffeomorphism, and yields a well-defined Morse-Bott function $\tilde f$.
+The blocks $I, III$ and $IV$ presented in \ref{ssec:blocks2} are the three-atoms in the case where the Bernoulli function only has a single critical circle in the critical level set.
+Blocks $II$ and $V$ are introduced to take into account the case of critical surfaces.